 Whatever I photograph, though, I try to show empathy with the subject, adding a little gentle humour wherever possible.

 - Canon EOS 5D Mk.
 III DSLR with various lenses

 - Fujifilm X20 compact camera

-- Paint Shop Pro 8 (very old but still capable) for anything that I can’t do in LightRoom (but this is very rare)
+- I also occasionally use Paint Shop Pro 8 (again very, very old but still capable) for anything that I can’t do in LightRoom (but this is very rare).